Email setup: Windows Live Mail 2011

 - Email password: Your Account password

-Your Account username and password are the ones you use to log in to this website.
+Your Account username and password are the ones you log in to this website with.

 Setting up an additional Plusnet email address?